ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/use-data.md

 );
 ```

-The following is the data selectors:
+Here is the initial code for the data selectors:

 ```TypeScript
 import { createSelector, createFeatureSelector } from '@ngrx/store';